drootz/yesterday-night-eighties-ng2-syntax/README.md

 ## Features
 - Angular 2 HTML syntax highlighting.
-- Dark and Light theme in the same package.
+- Raw and Vibrant theme in the same package.

 ## Installation